Outdoor Activity Leadership (Sport) with NGB'sPrint Page

 Specialist individual equipment: For example wetsuit boots/walking boots/waterproofs (approximately £100).

 NOTE: Some National Governing Body registration and course fees are not included in the programme, and membership of NGB’s will be mandatory in some instances.
 This will be encouraged as part of professional practice in the industry.
-These may vary.
 See contact below for further information.

-Higher Education: This programme provides students with UCAS points; the key to entering University courses.
-Many Foundation Degrees are also offered at local colleges, and provide a more gradual and vocationally orientated progression route.
+Higher Education: This programme provides students with UCAS points; the key to entering university courses.
+Foundation degrees are also offered at college, and provide a more gradual and vocationally orientated progression route.
 Typical progression routes include:

 • BSc/BA Outdoor Education/Leadership